sarbagyakafle/sarbagyakafle.github.io/_posts/2023-06-15-Brown-Africa by-Aahuti.md

 Dare to meet my gaze, pious man! <br>
 Either dare to smolder my existence and maintain your religion <br>
 Or have courage to tear or burn the pages of scriptures that humiliate me <br>
-I am the blacksmith who made the god of your temple <br>
+I am a blacksmith who made the god of your temple <br>
 A brown Africa in this round geography!

 Sniff the clean floor of your settlement <br>